Admission to the College as a Freshman

 Off-Campus Transfer to Engineering

 With careful planning, students at other accredited institutions can transfer coursework that will apply toward engineering degree requirements at UW–Madison.
 Off-campus transfer applicants are considered for direct admission to the College of Engineering by applying to the Office of Admissions with an engineering major listed as their first choice.
 Those who are admitted to their intended engineering program must meet progression requirements at the point of transfer or within their first two semesters at UW–Madison to guarantee advancement in that program.
 A minimum of 30 credits in residence in the College of Engineering is required after transferring, and all students must meet all requirements for their major in the college.
-Transfer admission to the College of Engineering is competitive and selective, and students who have earned more than 80 transferable semester credits at the time of application are not eligible to apply.
+Transfer admission to the College of Engineering is competitive and selective, and students who have exceeded the 80 credit limit at the time of application are not eligible to apply.

 The College of Engineering has dual degree programs with select four-year UW System campuses.
 Eligible dual degree applicants are not subject to the 80 credit limit.